makersacademy/shop-manager-challenge/README.md

  - find and print an item, just the item, in the formatted form
  - find and print, in the formatted form, an item with linked orders
  - create and automatcally add a new item
- - update partially or entirely an existing item (name, price or/and quantity)
+ - update partially or entirely an existing item (name, price and/or quantity)
  - delete an existing item
  - print a feedback message when a task has been successfully executed

-Exception handled:
+Exceptions handled:

- - invalid input - most invalid input will prompt the user for a new answer
+ -  most invalid input will prompt the user for a new answer
  - find method with unknown id - the user will be ask for a new item id

-Known issues:
  -

+Need to be fixed:
+ - update method - selecting a non-existent item -> will cause a program crash -
 ```